 What do they feed on?

-They don’t go for lures preferring crustaceans and molluscs.
-With muscular powerful jaws and massive crushing teeth, similar to those of the Parrot fish which grazes on coral.
+They don’t go for lures preferring crustaceans and mollusks.
+With muscular powerful jaws and massive crushing teeth, similar to those of the Parrotfish which graze on the coral.
 They can easily bite through a hook or wire trace as well as fingers as we learned earlier from angry Bob.

 Biggest fish caught in The Gambia?